30% off sitewide! Sale ends soon. -dsktp

 This is a distinction applied to the nature of a particular disease and/or the general tendency of a person.
 For example, a cold-type disease has a deficit in metabolic activity, and the person feels cold, chills, dull pain, watery discharge, lethargy.
 Hypothyroidism is a good example.
 A hot-type disease is characterized by fever, sharp pain, thick discharge, and hyperactivity.
 Most bacterial infections are hot.

 The organs and organ systems are the Internal; everything else is considered the surface.
 Disease is seen to affect the surface first, then works its way deeper.
+Which is why Traditional Chinese Medicine often relies on diet as a way to cleanse the body.
+Eating right like eating turkey tail mushroom benefits the immune system and cleanses the body.
+But that’s not all there is to it.

 When it comes to diet and herbal medicine, TCM often identifies another pair of yin and yang principles: deficiency and excess.
 When we have too much of anything in our diet or our lives, it creates an excess.
 When we have too little, it creates a deficiency.